ECF/kryo-serialization/README.md

 ![Target Platform Editor](tp.png)

 * click on "Set as Target Platform" in the upper right corner of the target platform editor
-* start the "service consumer": in the_org.eclipse.ecf.example.kryo.consumer_ project double click on the _KryoExampleConsumer.generic.zeroconf.product_ file to open the Product file editor
+* start the "service consumer": in the_org.eclipse.ecf.example.kryo.consumer_ project double click on the _KryoExampleConsumer.generic.zeroconf.product_ file to open the product file editor
-* click on the little play button on the upper right corner (ignore any errors saying something with  "org.eclipse.ecf.twitter.client")
+* click on the little play button on the upper right corner (ignore any errors saying something about  "org.eclipse.ecf.twitter.client")
 * start the "service provider": in the_org.eclipse.ecf.example.kryo.provider_ project double click on the _KryoExampleProvider.generic.zeroconf.product_ file to open the Product file editor
 * click on the little play button on the upper right corner (ignore any errors saying something with  "org.eclipse.ecf.twitter.client")

-When everything goes well, you see some debug output ("got value...") in the console view.
+You should now see some debug output ("got value...") in the console view.
 Now look at the code ;)

 ## Known issues